loyalperson/TradeNote/brokers/README.md

 3. Press the "Retrieve Orders" button after entering the date range that you want to import.
 4. Sort by Filled/Canceled orders in ascending order (e.g., oldest first) by changing the sort order.
 5. Select "Copy" by right-clicking after clicking (ticking) the upper-left "square" right beneath "Symbol Filter" label.
-6. Paste the transactions into the text box in TradeNote.
+6. Paste the transactions into the text box in NoeticTrader.

-Note: currently, TradeNote does not take into account ECN fees (available soon).
+Note: currently, NoeticTrader does not take into account ECN fees (available soon).

 # Tradovate
 1. click on the Account tab, then choose the account to export.